libis/rdm-integration-frontend/ai-context.md

 - No HostBinding means Angular’s optimizer no longer drops seemingly unused classes.
 - Tests assert the actual computed styles, giving fast feedback when tokens change.

+`buildInlineStyle()` wraps the raw token map and mirrors the background/text colors into the Bootstrap `--bs-table-*` variable set.
+That propagation keeps `<td>` descendants, stripes, hover, and active states locked to the same palette as the `<tr>` itself.

 **File Action Row Colors** (via CSS variables):

 - Copy action: `var(--app-file-action-copy-bg)` / `var(--app-file-action-copy-color)`